Advanced IPM Workshop Materials

 UC Master Gardeners

 Materials on this page are from breakout sessions of past regional "Advanced IPM Training for UC Master Gardeners" train-the-trainer workshops.
-Workshops were offered by UC IPM and held in 2009 (Cupertino, Davis, Riverside, and Fresno) and 2012 (Davis and Riverside).
+Workshops were offered by UC IPM and held in 2009 (Cupertino, Davis, Riverside, and Fresno) and 2012-2013 (Davis, Riverside, Stockton, and Santa Clara).

 These hands-on activities were designed for Master Gardener programs to use in educating other Master Gardener volunteers or the general public.
 Before deciding to give the presentation, read through the instructions and materials needed to make sure the activity is appropriate for your audience and matches the goals of your program.

 The biological control page has resources you can use to educate yourself, other Master Gardeners, and your community about biological control and natural enemies in gardens and landscapes.
-Topic was presented at 2012 workshops.
+Topic was presented during workshops held in 2012 and 2013.

 Activities on the household pests page can be used to educate yourself and your community about different wood-destroying pests, how to recognize signs of damage, inspecting for pests, and management solutions.
-Topic was presented at UC Davis workshop on July 24, 2012.
+Topic was presented during workshops held in 2012 and 2013.

 The activity on the less-toxic pesticides page is designed to teach participants about the elements of a pesticide product label, types of pesticides, organic and less-toxic active ingredients, and resources for additional pesticide information.
-Topic was presented at 2012 workshops.
+Topic was presented during workshops held in 2012 and 2013.

 Landscape pest identification